rakhimov/scram/doc/fta_implementation.rst

 Many assumptions may be applied for calculation of set and total probabilities.
 Some of them are:

-- Independence of events (dependence may be simulated by common cause)
+- Independence of events (dependence may be simulated by common cause).
-- Rare event approximation (must be enforced by a user)
+- Rare event approximation (must be enforced by a user).
+- Min-Cut-Upper Bound Approximation (must be enforced by a user).
 - Brute force probability calculation if the rare event approximation is not good enough.
-This brute force calculation may be expensive and require much more time.
+This brute force calculation may be expensive and require much more time. (the default method for probability calculations).

 .. note::
     For most calculations, rare event approximation and event